2004 Belgian Super Cup

-The 2004 Belgian Supercup was a football match between the winners of the previous season's 2003–04 Belgian First Division and 2003–04 Belgian Cup competitions.
-The match was contested by cup winners Club Brugge and league champions Anderlecht on 22 December 2004 at the ground of the league champions as usual, in this case the Constant Vanden Stock Stadium.
+The 2004 Belgian Supercup was a football match between the winners of the previous season's 2003–04 Belgian First Division and 2003–04 Belgian Cup competitions: cup winners Club Brugge and league champions Anderlecht.

+The match was played on 22 December 2004 at the ground of the league champions as usual, in this case the Constant Vanden Stock Stadium.

 Club Brugge won its twelfth supercup in total, beating Anderlecht 2-0 through goals by Sebastian Hermans and Rune Lange.

 Following 2004, no cup winner won the supercup until Union Saint-Gilloise did so in 2024.